metricly/hugo-www-site/content/blog/posts/2015/01-14_devops-best-practices-david-linthicum.md

 After all, DevOps is about automation so why not automate the process of performance analysis and capacity management using algorithms?

 It was great speaking with David and hearing his perspective as a cloud architect.
-I also shared with him what Netuitive is doing with delivery of analytics in the cloud as well as a free Beta program to invite DevOps community feedback on new ideas.
+I also shared with him what Metricly is doing with delivery of analytics in the cloud as well as a free Beta program to invite DevOps community feedback on new ideas.

 Here is a visual to summarize some of the concepts: